jwdegee/2014_PNAS/README.md

 # 2014_PNAS
 This is the analysis code from de Gee JW, Knapen T &amp; Donner TH.
 2014.
 Decision-related pupil dilation reflects upcoming choice and individual bias.
 Proceedings of the National Academy of Sciences USA, 111(5), E618-E625.

-I will soon update the pupil preprocessing part using a more modern pipeline.

 For any questions or comments please email: jwdegee[AT]gmail.com.

 ## prerequisites
-https://github.com/VU-Cog-Sci/analysis_tools.git for the pupil preprocessing.
+https://github.com/tknapen/hedfpy/tree/jws_branch for the pupil preprocessing.

 ## license